Bicester, Oxfordshire, UK - Wednesday 11 July, 2018

 Sam added: “To drive my grandfather’s 1960 Cooper T53 for Silverstone’s 70th celebrations was pretty amazing.
 Driving such a special car alongside Dad in the Brabham BT24, going down the front straight side-by-side whilst surrounded by an incredible collection of classic and current F1 cars, will be a moment I will never forget.”

-Watch out for Sam Brabham’s behind-the-scenes British Grand Prix vlog in the coming weeks!
+Check out Sam Brabham’s behind-the-scenes British Grand Prix vlog here: https://youtu.be/0GH72TAwA-o

 Images credit: Jakob Ebrey Photography